WANETAH

 All By Myself

 "All By Myself" is the first film I ever made, well, all by myself.
 Not to downplay the tragedy of the pandemic, but it sparked my discovery of a deep love for creating my own content.
-To keep myself sane, I spent hours learning TikTok—swearing I was among the first pioneers of the adult takeover of the platform, braving their clunky editor like it was uncharted territory.
-Although my cat Kimchi was great company (and my lovely co-star), my Canon Rebel T5i fatefully became the Wilson to my Chuck Noland (Castaway).
-This time in my life was pivotal in realizing I was beyond relieved not auditioning, and it ignited the idea that I could pursue my dreams on my own terms, pioneering a path free from the gatekeepers.
+To keep myself sane, I spent hours learning TikTok—swearing I was among the first pioneers of the platform's adult takeover, braving its clunky editor as if it were uncharted territory.
+Although my cat, Kimchee, was great company (and my lovely co-star), my Canon Rebel T5i fatefully became the Wilson to my Chuck Noland (from Castaway).
+This time in my life was pivotal in realizing that I was beyond relieved not to have to audition, and it ignited the idea that I could pursue my dreams on my own terms, pioneering a path free from gatekeepers.

 MUSIC